belingud/yaicli/README.md

 In interactive mode (chat or shell), you can:
 - Type your queries and get responses
 - Use `Tab` to switch between Chat and Execute modes
-- Type 'exit' or 'quit' to exit
+- Type '/exit' to exit
+- Type '/clear' to clear history
+- Type '/his' to show history

 ### Shell Command Generation